Summary

 Trainees and federal volunteers

 The employer pays the entire social security contribution for trainees with a monthly salary of up to €325.
-For volunteers (§ 20 paragraph 3 SGB IV) the same rule applies.
+The same rule applies for volunteers.

 Variable & voluntary non-wage labour costs